wojciech-kulik/FlashSpace/README.md

 Supported browsers: Safari, Zen Browser, Chrome, Firefox, Brave, Vivaldi, Arc, Dia, Opera, Microsoft Edge, Comet.

+**Please note that this feature may not work if your browser language is not set to English.**

 ## 🖥️ Display Assignment Modes

 FlashSpace supports two modes of display assignment: